Screen Printing

 - 10. Key chains

 There are many more places where we are using screen printing.
-It is easy to print and many entrepreneurs are working and making money by doing screen printing.
+It is easy to print, and many entrepreneurs are working and making money by doing screen printing.

-Why Screen Printing is great?
+Why is screen printing great?

-Because of its versatility screen printing is better than other techniques.
+Because of its versatility, screen printing is better than other techniques.
 It is vastly popular for t-shirt printing.
 By using this screen printing you can easily make the image, and text printed on the t-shirt.
 Screen printing is relatively easy to learn and most cost-effective.
 That makes the screen printing great.

-- 1. Cost effective: To do anything what first comes to our mind?
+- 1. Cost-effective: To do anything what first comes to our mind?
 Money.
 Whatever we want to do at first we think about the cost.
 Compared to other printing methods screen printing is more cost-effective.
 This is because once you set up the stencil you can use it repeatedly on as many similar products as you want.

-- 2. Fast: By using screen printing we can print very fast.
+- 2. Fast: By using screen printing, we can print very fast.
 If we compare the printing time of other printing processes to screen printing it’s almost 0.5% minimum faster than other processes.

 - 3. Versatile: Another important advantage of screen printing is its versatility.
 Like one stencil you can print multiple types of printing.